Despite TV streaming services on the rise with their own original series, cable TV networks remain a solid mainstay.

 If you're new to Showtime, take this list as a crash course on all the excellent TV shows that you might've missed.
 From intense action to compelling drama, from gut-busting comedies to spine-tingling horror, this network has a lot to offer beyond basic cable TV.

-Here are the best Showtime TV shows of all time, ranked all the way to the best for your convenience.
+Here are my picks for the best Showtime TV shows of all time, ranked all the way up to the best for your convenience.

 Penny Dreadful follows the exploits of explorer Sir Malcolm Murray, gunslinger Ethan Chandler, scientist Victor Frankenstein, and medium Vanessa Ives as they face supernatural forces in 19th century Victorian London.
 Many characters from classic horror literature appear.